-If you want to learn more about strength training, browse through our free strength training resources and subscribe to our newsletter.
-We would also appreciate if you share this important message in social media as well, the more people learn about the importance of strength training, the better.
+If you want to learn more about strength training, browse through the free strength training resources and subscribe to our newsletter.
+I would also appreciate if you share this important message in social media as well, the more people learn about the importance of strength training, the better.

 If you want to start working out right away download our free program from the form below!